 - Make it a Strawberry Brie Salad - by adding a punnet of strawberries (in lieu of the cherries) sliced into rounds for spring fun.

 You Will Need

-This light yet lovely salad is perfect with ham, turkey, pork, chicken or quail or could even make a flavourful light lunch with the addition of some flaked salmon or shredded chicken.
+This light yet lovely salad with brie is perfect with ham, turkey, pork, chicken or quail or could even make a flavourful light lunch with the addition of some flaked salmon or shredded chicken.

 Try it with:

-- Make the macadamias then crack to separate and keep them in an air-tight container in the fridge.
+- Roast the macadamias then crack to separate and keep them in an air-tight container in the fridge.

-- Pit and slice your cherries and keep and keep them covered in your fridge.
+- Pit and slice your cherries and keep them covered in your fridge.

 - You can wash your salad leaves but it is essential that they are completely dry before you store them covered in your fridge otherwise they will wilt and collect bacteria.

 - Make the dressing several days ahead and store in a sealed glass jar in your fridge, bring it to room temperature and give it a good shake before adding it to your brie salad.

 - Salad Spinner